ScienceComputing/NGSOmics_Programming/README.md

 # Learn Bioinformatics

-This repository contains my coding practice using the materials from cutting-edge bioinformatics workshop, technical manuals, books, and other resources outside my school classes.
-It also presents my learning notes about popular bioinformatics concepts mainly from academic articles, blog posts, and podcasts.
+This repository contains my coding practice using the materials from fundamental and cutting-edge bioinformatics workshop, technical manuals, books, and other resources.
+It also contains my learning notes about recently developed bioinformatics concepts from academic articles, blog posts, and podcasts.

 ## Coding practice
 **Build auto-encoder for somatic mutations**

+**Analyze bulk RNA-Seq data**

 **Analyze single cell RNA-Seq data**